 How to Write a 5-Paragraph Essay

 Effective information organization is one of the most challenging problems non-writers encounter when tasked with a composition project.
 While the lowly 5-paragraph essay would be a poor format choice for your dissertation, it has proven to be very effective when used to write book reviews, cover letters, and pitches.
-This is a handy guide to writing a 5-paragraph essay for – almost – any situation.
-Continue reading
+This is a handy guide to … Continue reading How to Write a 5-Paragraph Essay

 13 Words Every Writer Should Know

 When you first enter the word of literature and literary academia, the vocabulary can be unnerving.
-These are words you’ve probably never seen before; you hardly feel comfortable reading them to yourself, much less out-loud.
-Everyone has met with challenges like these at least once, so try not to let your intimidation keep you from meeting these challenges head-on.
-Here are 13 words every writer should know.
-Continue reading
+These are words you've probably never seen before; you hardly feel comfortable reading them to yourself, much less out-loud.
+Everyone has met with challenges like these at least once, so try not to let your intimidation keep you from meeting these … Continue reading 13 Words Every Writer Should Know